catppuccin/qutebrowser/README.md

 4. Done!

-### Let qutebrowser manage your themes.
+### Let qutebrowser manage your themes:

-1. Insert in the following code into your `config.py`:
+1. Insert the following code into your `config.py`:

 ```python
 import os